momentohq/public-dev-docs/docs/mediastore/streaming/capture/rtmp.md

 });
 ```

 The code above initializes the Momento `CacheClient` and configures the Express app to run with the `/livestreams` endpoint with basic validation.
+We also set the default [time to live](/cache/learn/how-it-works/expire-data-with-ttl) for segments and manifest files for one hour.
+After an hour they will be automatically deleted.

 The endpoint returns a `stream` property with the key of the master playlist.

 ## 2. Build the transcoding workflow

-Now that the request is handled, we need to write the async workflow that ingests the RTMP stream and transcodes it to different bitrates and resolutions.
+Now that the request is handled, we need to write the async workflow that ingests the RTMP stream and transcodes it to [different bitrates and resolutions](/mediastore/core-concepts/abr-ladder).

 ```javascript
 function startTranscodingWorkflow(rtmpUrl, streamName) {